 NI Alien Species: Amendments to the Wildlife Order (NI) 1985 Maritime Ballast Water Convention NIEA Natural Heritage Grant Aid Programme Develop risk assessments and contingency and management plans for species that are established or are likely to become established Develop sectoral codes of practice Education and awareness programmes Several of these measures are aimed at education, developing best practice and information gathering, and while valuable, are not suitable for SEA.
 The remaining measures are primarily planning related, e.g. amendments to the Wildlife Order, and without the specific details it is not possible to assess the impacts of these at this time.
 However, it is highly recommended that these be subject to an environmental assessment and Appropriate Assessment once the details are available.
-NI Fisheries: Commercial Fishing Regulations, e.g. further restrictions on licensed commercial salmon fishermen, prohibition of the sale of rod caught salmon Angling Regulations, e.g. catch and release, use of barbless hooks, early closures and shortened season European Fisheries Fund Grants Advice, education and training Protection and restoration of salmon habitats, e.g. develop further conservation and management targets and CMPs for specific rivers, complete DNA based study to determine genetic structure of salmon populations of actions, e.g. angling regulations, these are not expected to result in significant environmental impacts, aside from positive impacts to water quality.
+NI Fisheries: Commercial Fishing Regulations, e.g. further restrictions on licensed commercial salmon fishermen, prohibition of the sale of rod caught salmon Angling Regulations, e.g. catch and release, use of barbless hooks, early closures and shortened season European Fisheries Fund Grants Advice, education and training Protection and restoration of salmon habitats, e.g. develop further conservation and management targets and CMPs for specific rivers, complete DNA based study to determine genetic structure of salmon populations For the most part these measures are concerned with data gathering and education and awareness.
+For those measures, which involve other types of actions, e.g. angling regulations, these are not expected to result in significant environmental impacts, aside from positive impacts to water quality.